ChinChangYang/Lumberjack/README.md

 * Lumberjack is a plugin of craftBukkit, which is a Minecraft server implementation.
 * Lumberjack adds an extensive experience for lumbering woods.
 * Lumberjack can let trees be felled when a player breaks a wood block that is part of a tree.
-* Lumberjack now works for oak, birch, redwood, jungle trees.
+* Lumberjack now works for oak, birch, redwood, and jungle trees.

 ### Permissions
 * Permission node: "lumberjack.all"